 If you’ve trimmed your herbs too severely or too often, it can cause them to become weak and unhealthy.
 Other common problems include pest infestations, disease, or not enough nutrients.

 To troubleshoot these problems, it’s important to first identify what is causing the issue.
-Once you’ve identified the problem, you can take the necessary steps to fix it.
+After recognizing the issue, you can proceed to address it by implementing the required measures.

 For example, if your herbs have been trimmed too often, give them a few weeks to recover before trimming again.